Board of Directors

 Northwest Territories Power Corporation, Northwest Territories Hydro Corporation, NWT Energy Corporation (03) Ltd.

-Gaeleen Macpherson was appointed to NTPC’s Board of Directors on September 2, 2025.
+Gaeleen MacPherson was appointed to NTPC’s Board of Directors on September 2, 2025.

-She also serves as Associate Deputy Minister, Strategic Infrastructure, Energy and Supply Chains with the Department of Infrastructure (April 2025 - present).
+Gaeleen also serves as Associate Deputy Minister, Strategic Infrastructure, Energy and Supply Chains with the Department of Infrastructure (April 2025 - present).

 Born in Edzo and raised in Yellowknife, Gaeleen is a Tłı̨chǫ citizen and lifelong Northerner.